Easy Homemade Barbecue Sauce

 While Coca-Cola is the classic option for carbonated beverage-based barbecue sauces, root beer adds an extra element of rich flavor.
-And the result is a quick-simmered sauce perfect for dipping, slathering or dousing all barbecue-friendly items, from pulled pork and chicken tendersย to burgers and even pizza.
+And the result is a quick-simmered sauce perfect for dipping, slathering or dousing all barbecue-friendly items, from grilled chicken and pulled pork to baby back ribs and even barbecue chicken pizza.

 Aside from taste, there are strong preferences when it comes to barbecue sauce consistency.
 Are you Team Thin and Syrupy?
 Or Team Thick and Saucy?
 Regardless of your allegiance, I’ve got you covered with simple techniques for both.
 So grab the root beer and ditch the store-bought sauce in favor of this DIY finger-lickin’ favorite.